theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-iii/sophia-of-jesus-christ/text/index.md

 ---
 layout: base.njk

+# === Unified Header Hierarchy ===
+siteTitle: "The Gnostic Key"
+pillarTitle: "The Vault"
+gateTitle: "Codex Reborn"
+seriesTitle: "Nag Hammadi – Codex III"
+episodeTitle: "The Sophia of Jesus Christ"
+seasonTitle: null
+partTitle: null

+# === Page Metadata ===
 title: "The Sophia of Jesus Christ"
-description: "A post-resurrection revelation of Wisdom and Word restoring the divine harmony."
+description: "A post-resurrection dialogue in which the Saviour unveils the origin of creation, the emanations of the aeons, and the restoration of Wisdom."
-tagline: "The Aeons of Mind ✦ Logos and Sophia ✦ The Dialogue of Light"
+tagline: "Logos and Sophia ✦ The Aeons of Light ✦ The Dialogue of Mind"
 tier: free
-pageId: "the-vault-codex-reborn-nag-hammadi-codex-iii-sophia-of-jesus-christ"
+pageId: "the-vault-codex-reborn-nag-hammadi-codex-iii-sophia-of-jesus-christ-text"

 glyph: "🜂"
 glyphRow: ["🜂", "🕯", "🜂"]
+bodyClass: vault
 accent: vault

-bodyClass: vault
+# === URL ===
 permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-iii/sophia-of-jesus-christ/text/index.html"

+# === Breadcrumb Hierarchy ===
 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }
   - { title: "The Vault", url: "/pillars/the-vault/" }